Community of Portuguese Language Countries: Equatorial Guinea accession

 When the CPLP was formed, Equatorial Guinea asked for observer status.
-Equatorial Guinea (Guiné Equatorial) was a Portuguese colony from the 15th to 18th centuries and has some territories where Portuguese-based creole languages are spoken and cultural connections with São Tomé and Príncipe and Portugal are felt.
+Equatorial Guinea (Guiné Equatorial) was a Portuguese colony from the 15th to 18th centuries and has some territories where Portuguese-based creole languages are spoken and cultural connections with São Tomé and Príncipe and Portugal are felt, namely Annobón, where Annobonese Creole is spoken.
 In the 21st century, the country has cooperated with Portuguese-speaking African countries and Brazil at an educational level.
 At the CPLP summit of July 2004, in São Tomé and Príncipe, the member states agreed to change the statutes of the community to accept states as associate observers.
 Equatorial Guinea then engaged in discussion for full membership.
 In June 2010, Equatorial Guinea asked to be admitted as full member.
 At its eighth summit in Luanda in July 2010, the CPLP decided to open formal negotiations with Equatorial Guinea about full membership in the CPLP.
 At its 10th summit in Dili in July 2014, Equatorial Guinea was admitted as CPLP member.